3 Keys to Successful Sales Meetings

-Those of us in sales know that a lot goes into getting a meeting.
-Prospects are busier than ever these days, especially at the executive level.
-Executives take fewer calls with sales people than they used to.
+A lot of effort and strategy goes into getting a meeting in sales.
+C-suite level managers are busier than ever these days.
+As a result, executives take fewer calls with salespeople than they used to.

-If you do get a meeting with an executive, congratulations.
-You’ve done something right, your message resonated, you’ve uncovered a need, or you were just so persistent they decided you wouldn’t go away unless they finally took the meeting!
-Regardless of the reason, you don’t want to waste all that time and energy, which is why it’s crucial that your sales calls are actually effective.
+Suppose you do get a meeting with an executive; congratulations.
+You’ve done something right, your message resonated, you’ve uncovered a need, or your persistence won them over.
+Regardless of the reason, you don’t want to waste all that time and energy, so your sales calls must be effective.

 It’s hard to hear, but the truth is, most sales calls today suck.
-Most executives don’t take sales meetings because they don’t see them as effective and they don’t get any value out of them.
+Most decision-makers don’t take sales meetings because they don’t see them as effective and valuable.

-To support this, Forrester Group posted some findings from a research study that tells the story of why.
-Their research shows that only 15% of executives find meetings with salespeople to be valuable.
-Only 6% felt that the salespeople were actually trying to help deliver results by trying to identify problems and challenges, then finding solutions.
+To support this, Forrester Group posted some findings from a research study that tells why.
+Their research shows that only 15% of executives find meetings with salespeople valuable.
+In addition, only 6% felt that the salespeople were trying to help deliver results by identifying problems and challenges and then offering solutions.

 To combat this problem of sales meetings that suck, we offer three keys to successful first meetings:

-- Preparing in advance is key.
 No matter the size or scope of a sales meeting, preparing is paramount to success.
 Are you and your team clear on the objective for the sales meeting?
-Have you conveyed the objective to the client, or are you just assuming they know the meeting objective?
-Believe it or not, many sales people do not have clear objectives for sales calls, and preparation is hurriedly done right before the phone call or on the way into the meeting.
-We also often see that sales people don’t have a strategy in place for achieving the objective for the meeting or success for the sales call.
-While you cannot predict every situation that will arise in a sales call, you can be prepared to address typical challenges clients face.
-Preparing insightful questions based on what you learned during research or that are aligned with typical challenges specific to their role allows you to uncover the information needed to better align your solutions.
+Have you conveyed the primary purpose to the prospect, or are you just assuming they know?
+Believe it or not, many salespeople do not have clear objectives for sales calls, and preparation is rushed moments before the pitch.
+We regularly see that salespeople don’t have a strategic plan to hit goals or attain success for a sales call.
+While you cannot predict every situation in a sales call, you can be prepared to address typical challenges clients face.
+Proper research allows you to prepare insightful questions specific to the client’s needs and typical challenges their industry may face, uncovering the information needed to align your solutions.

 Kodiak Group is a sales effectiveness company that develops sales transformation programs and playbooks that drive results.
-Let us know if you have comments on this post or if you’d like to chat.
+Do you have anything to add?
+Leave us a comment!